tharindu825/ip_changer/README.md

 Installation

 Clone this repository or download the ip-changer.sh file.
-Make the script executable:chmod +x ip-changer.sh
+Make the script executable:
+chmod +x ip-changer.sh

-Run the script with sudo:sudo ./ip-changer.sh
+Run the script with sudo:
+sudo ./ip-changer.sh